 So apparently we just made a stranger’s car payment this month.
 Like A Random Act of Kindness that Toyota did on our behalf.
 Oops.

 While I’m on hold sorting out this mysterious charge, let’s talk about this important topic.

 It’s important to regularly double check your finances.
-So you are not accidentally charged $158 by a car company, let alone $9000 another time.
+So you are not accidentally charged $158 by a car company, or much more by another company.

 In this era of automated deposits and withdrawals, nothing can compare to good old fashioned cross-checking.